l3gitpanda/meshtastic-discord-bot-node-red/README.md

 # meshtastic-discord-bot-node-red
 This is a guide on how to setup a Meshtastic node nonitoring discord bot using node red and MQTT.
-V1(based on home assistant install):
-My preffered MQTT Broker(you can use whatever you want): EMQX (https://github.com/emqx/emqx)
+(This is based on home assistant install but you can do this with standalone node red/MQTT broker) My preffered MQTT Broker(you can use whatever you want): EMQX (https://github.com/emqx/emqx)